dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 ### Const evaluation and canonicalization

-In weak checking mode, all generic const constructors and generic const literals are treated as if all type arguments passed to them were legacy types (both at the top level, and recursively over the structure of the types), regardless of whether the constructed class is defined in a legacy library or not, and regardless of whether the constructor invocation or literal occurs in a legacy library or not.
+In unsound null checking mode, all generic const constructors and generic const literals are treated as if all type arguments passed to them were legacy types (both at the top level, and recursively over the structure of the types), regardless of whether the constructed class is defined in a legacy library or not, and regardless of whether the constructor invocation or literal occurs in a legacy library or not.
 This ensures that const objects continue to canonicalize consistently across legacy and opted-in libraries.

-In strong checking mode, all generic const constructors and generic const literals are evaluated using the actual type arguments provided, whether legacy or non-legacy.
-This ensures that in strong checking mode, the final consistent semantics are obeyed.
+With sound null checking, all generic const constructors and generic const literals are evaluated using the actual type arguments provided, whether legacy or non-legacy.
+This ensures that with sound null checking, the final consistent semantics are obeyed.

 ### Null check operator